Dear Ambassador Haley,

 The U.S. hosted the HLPF in New York and invited government officials from all around the world to come and submit reports, yet we failed to submit a sustainability report ourselves.
 We need to hold ourselves accountable, acknowledge that climate change is a pressing issue (hence all the SDGs related to the environment) and lead by example.
 Among all the delegates I met from countries like India, Chile and Brazil, climate change was an issue about which we all felt passionate — and it needs urgent attention.
 If we do not take responsibility for the future of our home right now, it will be impossible to move forward with the 2030 agenda because poverty and sustainability directly intersect with human-caused climate change.

 3. Youth are NOW, not the future.
 Please lend an active ear.

-Ultimately, if we wish to create a UN that is truly inclusive and effective, youth and our unique passions and views must be welcomed and heard at the table.
-There are youth who speak out and act against the human rights abuses in their respective communities every single day, yet their governments stifle their voices with threats and physical violence.
+Ultimately, if we wish to create a U.N. that is truly inclusive and effective, young people and our unique passions and views must be welcomed and heard at the table.
+There are young people who speak out and act against the human rights abuses in their respective communities every single day, yet their governments stifle their voices with threats and physical violence.
 They need to be heard.

 Plan International USA Youth Advisory Board Member